-A. The City of Prineville ("City") owes its citizens the responsibility to carefully account for public funds, manage municipal finances wisely, and plan adequate funding of services and facilities desired and needed by its citizens.

-B. To meet its fiscal responsibilities the City has established fiscal policies and updates those fiscal policies when needed.

-C. Changes in the City's fiscal policies are to be approved by City's Council and adopted by resolution after a public hearing.
-City's Finance/Audit Committee has reviewed the City's fiscal policies and recommends that the fiscal policies be amended to read as set out in the attached Exhibit A.

-D. A public hearing was held on June 25, 2013, regarding the revised fiscal policies.NOW, THEREFORE, the City of Prineville resolves as follows:

-1. The fiscal policies attached hereto as Exhibit A are hereby adopted.

-2. The attached fiscal policies shall remain in full force and effect until modified by further resolution of the City.
+- A. The City of Prineville ("City") owes its citizens the responsibility to carefully account for public funds, manage municipal finances wisely, and plan adequate funding of services and facilities desired and needed by its citizens. - B. To meet its fiscal responsibilities the City has established fiscal policies and updates those fiscal policies when needed. - C. Changes in the City's fiscal policies are to be approved by City's Council and adopted by resolution after a public hearing.
+City's Finance/Audit Committee has reviewed the City's fiscal policies and recommends that the fiscal policies be amended to read as set out in the attached Exhibit A. - D. A public hearing was held on Nov.
+18, 2014, regarding the revised fiscal policies.
+NOW, THEREFORE, the City of Prineville resolves as follows: - 1.
+The fiscal policies attached hereto as Exhibit A are hereby adopted. - 2.
+The attached fiscal policies shall remain in full force and effect until modified further by resolution of the City.

-PASSED by the City Council this 2541 day of June, 2013.
+PASSED by the City Council this 9th day of December, 2014.